FlorianMimmler/MTCG/README.md

 5. After that run **MTCG_battle1.curl.bat** and when the scripts stops it waits for another player so open up a second terminal and run **MTCG_battle2.curl.bat**
 6. The last script is **MTCG_trading.curl.bat**

+## UNIT Tests
+There are also some Unit Tests which can be run in Visual Studio.

 ## License